getrecast/interview_app/README.md

 * Download spend forecast budget csv's and csv template.
 * View forecast objects.

+See `data/budget.csv` for a budget template.
+In body first col is date and other rows are spend, which is expected to be a decimal representing dollars.

 ### What this app needs to do.
 * When user uploads csv, it needs to be formatted according to these constraints: